vaidehi-rp/E2ETestingPlayWright/.vscode/AcceptanceCriteria.md

 ### Scenario: User selects features from Feature Set
     Given the user has selected the entity
     When the user selects desired features
-    And selects a file format from the dropdown
-    And clicks the download button
-    Then the selected features should be downloaded in the chosen file format
+    Then the selected features should be displayed

 ### Scenario: User selects features from search results
     Given the user is on the Search page
-    When the user clicks on a feature from the search results Then the user should be redirected to the feature download page
+    When the user clicks on a feature from the search results Then the user should be redirected to the feature page

-### Scenario: User selects file format and downloads feature
-    Given the user is on the feature download page When the user selects a file format from the dropdown And clicks the download button
-    Then the selected feature should be downloaded in the chosen file format And a success message should be displayed